brooklynrail/brooklynrail-platform/content/events/2023/02/publishing-in-transit-wendys-subway.md

   Cole Swensen
 summary: Wendy's Subway Co-Founder and Artistic Director Rachel Valinsky, Librarian Marian Chudnovsky, and author Kamelya Omayma Youssef  join Rail contributor Cole Swensen for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Youssef.
 people:
   - person: rachel-valinsky
   - person: marian-chudnovsky